Main content start

 Mohr Visiting Poets

 Each year, the Creative Writing Program welcomes a distinguished poet to teach a Stanford writing seminar to undergraduates.
 These unique classes are kept small--limited to no more than 15 students--and they focus on a subject of the poet's expertise and choosing.
-These seminars are made possible with the generous support of Lawrence and Nancy Mohr.
+The poet also holds a public reading and colloquium.
+These seminars and events are made possible with the generous support of Lawrence and Nancy Mohr.

-• Offered: Spring 2024
+• Offered: Spring 2026

-• Instructor: Professor Sze
+• Instructor: Prof. Powell

-• Satisfies the Intermediate/Advanced Poetry requirement
+• Satisfies the intermediate/advanced poetry requirement

 • Enrollment granted on priority basis.
-To be considered for enrollment, please submit the Course Preference Form.
+To be considered for enrollment, please submit the Course Preference Form

 Mohr Visiting poetsVisiting Period